 - 1. TB skin test yearly or TB questionnaire yearly if indicated. - 2.
 Rubella immunization or titer. - 3.
-Tetanus within last 10 years. - 4.
+Tetanus within the last 10 years. - 4.
 Hepatitis B series or Hepatitis B declination. - 5.
 Varicella immunization or titer.
-Physician can verify childhood infection. - Pertussis vaccine or titer. - Annual influenza recommended. - 8.
-CPR from American Heart Association. - 9.
-Health Insurance - 10.
+Physician can verify childhood infection. - 6.
+Pertussis vaccine or titer. - 7.
+Annual influenza recommended. - 8.
+Proof of Covid vaccination or exemption letter from healthcare provider. - 9.
+CPR from American Heart Association. - 10.
+Health Insurance - 11.
 Malpractice Insurance provided by the school.
-Student may purchase additional coverage. - 11.
+Students may purchase additional coverage. - 12.
 Transportation.
-Student must have reliable transportation to and from clinical rotation sites and/or off campus activities. - 12.
-Follow dress code.
+Students must have reliable transportation to and from clinical rotation sites and/or off campus activities. - 13.
+Follow the dress code.
 Replacement of uniform, school patches or name tags are at student's expense.